kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

     //ERROR: Protocol Hashable can only be used as genric constraint because it has Self or associated type requirements

 These should throw back some lightbulbs.
 Its simple way of saying Hashable is just a Generic Type not a complete one.
 Because it conforms to Equatable which has Self requirements.
+[To read more on Generics](http://kandelvijaya.com/index.php/2016/06/24/comparision-of-swift-programming-language-on-the-support-for-generics/)

 ### Step 2: Improvement with Generics